-3. Esther.
-The author must have been a Jew who lived in Persia at the time of the events narrated and who had access to the official chronicles of the kings of Media and Persia.
-Many believe it was Mordecai; the time of the writing was somewhere around 475 B.C.
+The author of the book must have been a Jew who lived in Persia at the time of the events narrated.
+He must have also had access to the official chronicles of the kings of Media and Persia.
+Many believe it was Mordecai; the time of the writing was c.
+475 B.C.